 The majority of the structured cabling system wiring in this building will be installed above ceilings without conduit.
 All cabling used throughout this project shall comply with the requirements as outlined in the National Electric Code (NEC) article 725.
 All cabling shall bare CMP and/or appropriate markings for the environment in which they are installed.
 All interior cables shall be CMP rated.

+Where cables pass through partitions, walls and floors, provide properly bushed conduit sleeves to allow passage of the cabling.

-Sealing of openings for cable pass through between floors shall be provided in accordance with section 078400 - Firestopping.
+Sealing of openings for cable pass through between floors and fire rated walls and partitions shall be provided in accordance with section 078400 - Firestopping.

 The USPS Project Manager shall be the final authority in approving firestopping materials and methods.